Burns and scalds

 - Chemicals - like dishwasher powder (which can cause a nasty burn if you get it in your mouth) or oven cleaner.

-- Playing with matches, a lighter or a lit cigarette.
+- Playing with matches, a lighter. a candle or a lit cigarette.

 If your clothes or your friend's clothes catch fire: